-The purpose of Finnvera's Compliance function is to ensure that the organisation's operations are run in accordance with rules and internal operating principles.
+The purpose of Finnvera's Compliance function is to ensure that the organisation operates in accordance with rules and internal operating principles.
+Compliance is a function independent of the business operations that regularly reports on compliance control observations to the company's Management Group and, through the Audit Committee, to the Board of Directors.

 The Compliance function assists the organisation's management and other functions in managing the risks associated with non-compliance of rules.
 To this end, the Compliance function provides proactive legal monitoring, control and consulting.
-The value added produced by the Compliance function is not limited to the management of the legal risk.
+The added value produced by the Compliance function is not limited to the management of the legal risk.
 It also increases the transparency of operations, thereby helping to sustain the trust of the owner, clients and markets.